 However, the price might be hard to swallow, and if you don’t want to spend $250 USD n true wireless earphones, you’re in good company.
 If you want to check out our lists for more affordable options that offer somewhat similar features, here are our picks for the best true wireless earphones, or even the best under $100.

 Additionally, you may be able to find these on sale around the web, so don’t worry if you can’t afford the full price up front.
 The holidays always seem to bring discounts on high-end electronics like these, so you might want to try shopping around.

-Should you get the original Sennheiser MOMENTUM True Wireless instead?
+What should you get instead of the Sennheiser Momentum True Wireless 2?

 If you don’t need noise cancellation, we recommend you look at the Sennheiser CX True Wireless instead.
 It offers extremely similar performance to the original Sennheiser MOMENTUM True Wireless earphones, but at a lower cost.
 Sure, they don’t look the same, but they are impressive in their own right—and they have the same drivers on the inside as well, so you’re not sacrificing any audio quality.

-How do the Sennheiser MOMENTUM True Wireless 2 compare to the Apple AirPods Pro and Samsung Galaxy Buds Pro?
+How does the Sennheiser MOMENTUM True Wireless 2 compare to the Apple AirPods Pro and Samsung Galaxy Buds Pro?

-Lucky for you, we have a whole article outlining the major differences between the AirPods Pro and Sennheiser MOMENTUM True Wireless 2 and the long and short of it is this: if you have an iPhone, you should probably go with the AirPods Pro.
-However, the Sennheiser buds have more effective active noise cancelling, and you can equalize their sound signature.
-Both earbuds have good sound quality, but their frequency responses are pretty different, with the AirPods Pro focusing on amplifying treble notes, and the Sennheiser buds focus on emphasizing bass frequencies.
+Lucky for you, we have a whole article outlining the major differences between the AirPods Pro and Sennheiser MOMENTUM True Wireless 2 and the long and short of it is this: if you have an iPhone, you should go with the AirPods Pro.
+However, both earbuds have good sound quality, but their frequency responses are pretty different, with the AirPods Pro focusing on amplifying treble notes, and the Sennheiser buds focus on emphasizing bass frequencies.